 The Interim report (including case studies) is available here.

-Margoni and Kretschmer's working paper entitled A deeper look into the EU Text and Data Mining exceptions: Harmonisation, data ownership, and the future of technology will be available here.
+Margoni and Kretschmer's working paper entitled A deeper look into the EU Text and Data Mining exceptions: Harmonisation, data ownership, and the future of technology is available here (and forthcoming in GRUR International: Journal of European and International IP Law, Sept 2022).

 Workshop (27 May 2021)